Vidit-Keshari/dussehra-game/README.md

 Added about section,
 Improved styles,
 Added version notation,
 fixed footer bug.
 :)
 ####
 ### v.1.1.2
 Added configurations so that game does not lag due to heavy code.
 :)
 ####
+###v.1.1.3
+Fixed canvas bug when game couldn't find network to work.
+:)
+####
 # END